pzadev/iExhibition/README.md

 ## What is iExhibition?

 **iExhibition** brings together artworks from The Metropolitan Museum of Art and the Art Institute of Chicago, giving users a simple and engaging way to explore both collections in one place.
-Whether you're a student, a researcher, or just someone who enjoys art, you can search for pieces, learn more about them, and create your own virtual exhibitions to share with others.
+Whether you're a student, a researcher, or just someone who enjoys art, you can search for pieces, learn more about them, and create your own virtual collection to share with others via a unique url.

 ---

-## Key Features
+## Key Features of iExhibition

 ### 🔍 Browse by Collection
 View artworks from both The Met and the Art Institute of Chicago.